JetBrains/Qodana/topics/qodana-dotnet.md

 * 7.0.102

 All SDK versions are stored in the `/usr/share/dotnet/sdk` directory of the %linter% container filesystem.

-<note>Functionality of .NET Framework-based project analysis will be added in future versions of the linter.
-Currently,
-it is not recommended to inspect projects that require .NET Framework.</note>

 In case a project requires a different version of the SDK, you can set it up before running the analysis using the [`bootstrap`](before-running-qodana.md) field in the `qodana.yaml` file.